 Arrive at any time.

-Day 7 is free to explore Mandalay's ancient temples and other beautiful sites, such as the Golden Monastery.
+Explore Mandalay's ancient temples and sights, like the Golden Monastery.

 Find dates, prices, and more trip options.Book Now